monir07/baytech-website/README.md

+#  Time Attendance Monitoring (TAM) Application
 #  To Run the project
 ## Prerequisites

 - install Docker and docker compose